aadarshram/Datewithme/README.md

 Explored the basics of HTML, CSS, and JavaScript with a playful twist on a dating-themed website.
-Challenged visitors with a witty button that cheekily dodged clicks by moving away unpredictably on hover.
+Challenged visitors with a witty button that cheekily dodges clicks by moving away unpredictably on hover.